ksu-cs-textbooks/cis526/content/B-CSS/14-responsive-web-design.md

 }
 ```

 would hide all images and elements with the `advertisement` class when printing a web page.
-You can also specify the media type with the `media` attribute in a `<link>` element, i.e. `<link href="print.css" rel="stylsheet" media="print">` would apply the rules from `print.css` only when printing the website.
+You can also specify the media type with the `media` attribute in a `<link>` element, i.e. `<link href="print.css" rel="stylesheet" media="print">` would apply the rules from `print.css` only when printing the website.

 However, the real usefulness of the `@media` rule is when it is combined with a _media query_, which determines if its nested rules should be applied based on some aspect of the display.